anza-xyz/agave/accounts-db/doc/chili_pepper_store.md

 ## On Restart

-* When restart from a downloaded snapshot, the chilli pepper store are reopend from the snapshot db file in tar bar.
+* When restart from a downloaded snapshot, the chili pepper store are reopend from the snapshot db file in tar bar.

-* When restarted from load snapshot, the chilli pepper store are reopend from the local db file.
+* When restarted from load snapshot, the chili pepper store are reopend from the local db file.